Strict linear prices in non-convex European day-ahead electricity markets: Introduction

 \subsection{Outline}

 The structure of the article is as follows.
 In Section~\ref{sec:preliminaries} we give a brief introduction to the European electricity market and its features.
-In Section~\ref{sec:model} we introduce the combinatorial optimization problem that is used to determine optimal flows and efficient prices.
+In Section~\ref{sec:model} we introduce the combinatorial optimization problem that is used to determine welfare maximizing solutions subject to price constraints.
 Analyzing this model we obtain optimality conditions which are formulated in Section~\ref{sec:optim-cond}.
 We then establish in Section~\ref{sec:uniqueness-solution} the uniqueness of prices and then we formulate a clearing heuristic and an optimal algorithm in Section~\ref{sec:algorithm}.
-We conclude with some computational results in Section~\ref{sec:results} and some final remarks in Section~\ref{sec:summary}.
+We conclude with computational results in Section~\ref{sec:results} and some final remarks in Section~\ref{sec:summary}.